Cherreads

 But the prophet shook his head.

-His eyes were still filled with terror.
+His eyes remained filled with terror.

-"It begins with him," he continued.
+"It begins with him," he said.

 "He is the spark."